MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-InformationBarrierPolicy.md

 New-InformationBarrierPolicy -Name "Research-HRManufacturing" -AssignedSegment "Research" -SegmentsAllowed "HR","Manufacturing" -State Inactive
 ```

-In this example, we defined a policy that allows the *Research* segment to communicate with only *HR* and *Manufacturing*.
+This example creates a policy that allows the *Research* segment to communicate with only *HR* and *Manufacturing*.

 ## PARAMETERS